alexhu98/Portfolio/docs/Posts/20200709-using-material-ui.md

 ### [Flash of Unstyled Content](https://www.techrepublic.com/blog/web-designer/how-to-prevent-flash-of-unstyled-content-on-your-websites/)

 I was not happy with the FOUC problem.
-Expecially when the timeline component, the unstyled content shows its ugly head, just imagine the a vertical timeline that get mushed together at the left edge of the screen!
+Expecially when the timeline component, the unstyled content shows its ugly head.
+Just imagine the a [vertical timeline](https://uicookies.com/vertical-timeline/) got mushed together at the left edge of the screen!

 Forunately, we can get rid of it by setting visibility to 'hidden' on the outer Layout wrapper initially, then removed it when the page is rendered using useEffect().
 It starts with a simple 'fouc' class in the css file.
 ```css
 // index.css
 .fouc {